A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Introduction

 \section{Introduction}

-Solution of singular differential equations shows unusual behaviour near the singular point, sometimes it is bounded, sometimes unbounded, some times it may oscillates or sometimes it be peculiar in some other manner.
-This and it's application in different areas of science and engineering always make sbvps very interesting for researchers.
-Wavelet methods arose as one of trending methods to solve differential equations.
-Due to it's properties like smoothness, well-localization, admissibility and orthonormality methods based on wavelets develop fast and more algorithms compare to other methods.
-In \cite{RC2013}, method based on Haar Wavelets are used for solving generalized Lane-Emden equations.
-In \cite{SC2016} method based on Haar wavelets are used for solving non-linear singular initial value problems.
+The solution of singular differential equations shows unusual behavior near the singular points, sometimes it is bounded, sometimes unbounded, sometimes it may oscillate or sometimes it is peculiar in some other manner.
+This behavior and its occurrence in different areas of science and engineering make SBVPs very interesting for researchers.
+Consider the following class of nonlinear singular differential equations

-Construction of wavelets based on orthogonal polynomials are more recent.
-Since it is easy to generate orthonormal basis of $L^2(\mathbb{R})$ with help of orthogonal polynomials, so wavelets based on orthogonal polynomial work well.
-Wavelet based on Legendre polynomial, Chebyshev polynomial, Hermite polynomial, Laguerre polynomial, Gegenbauer polynomial are constructed and researchers used these wavelets for solving differential equation problems.
-In \cite{MOH2011} Legendre wavelet are used for solving ordinary differential equation.
-In \cite{RR2015} singular BVPs are solved with help of Chebyshev wavelet.
-In \cite{Usman2013} Hermite wavelet are used for solving singular differential equations.
-In \cite{Zhou2016} Laguerre wavelets are used for solving linear and non-linear singular BVPs.
-In \cite{article} method based on Gegenbauer wavelets are used for solving fractional differential equation.
-In \cite{akvdt2019} Haar wavelets coupled with quasilinearization is used to solve class of Lane Emden equation at higher resolution.
-In \cite{rsg2019,rsgjshgag2019} Haar wavelets are efficiently used to solve sbvp arising in various real life problems.

-As we have seen in \cite{VF2001}, nonlinear differential equations can be linearized with help of quasilinearization.
-Researchers have modified methods based on wavelets with help of quasilinearization and the resultant methods are also used for solving nonlinear differential equations.
-In \cite{VH2011} method based on Haar wavelet quasilinearization are used for solving nonlinear BVPs.
-In \cite{Vijesh2016} Legendre wavelet quasilinearization approach is used for solving q-difference equations.
-In \cite{Antony2017} Chebyshev wavelet quasilinearization method are used for solving nonlinear Sine-Gordon equations.